-Killer whales have been observed in all oceans and seas of the world (Leatherwood and Dahlheim 1978).
+Killer whales (Orcinus orca) have been observed in all oceans and seas of the world (Leatherwood and Dahlheim 1978).
 Based on sightings by whaling vessels between 1960 and 1979, killer whales are distributed throughout the South Atlantic (Budylenko 1981; Mikhalev et al. 1981).
 Although reported from tropical and offshore waters (Heyning and Dahlheim 1988), killer whales prefer the colder waters of both hemispheres, with greatest abundances found within 800 km of major continents (Mitchell 1975).
+Branch and Butterworth (2001) determined 25,000 as the minimum estimate for the Southern Ocean.